 When Client authenticates Server, first step is to consult public key algorithms.
 Client will send a list of public key algorithms to SSH server.
 SSH Server will check each algorithm in the list one by one.
 If it finds one algorithm in the list that is also supported by it, this algorithm will be chosen as the public key algorithm between client and server.
 If no algorithm in the list is supported by SSH server, the connection will be terminated.

-SSH server function supports the data integrity algorithms of hmac-sha2-256, AEAD_AES_128_GCM and AEAD_AES_256_GCM.
+SSH server supports the data integrity algorithms of hmac-sha2-256.

-SSH server supports the following key exchange algorithm: ecdh-sha2-nistp256, diffie-hellman-group14-sha1, ecdh-sha2-nistp384 and ecdh-sha2-nistp521
+SSH server supports the following key exchange algorithms: diffie-hellman-group-14-sha256, diffie-hellman-group-15-sha512 and diffie-hellman-group14-sha1.